 Through his own experience, Candito has come to the conclusion that the upper body can take more training frequency than the lower body.
 Squats and deadlifts are compound movements that activate a large group of muscles over an extensive range of motion, resulting in routines that are physically and psychologically challenging.
 On the contentious tradeoff between intensity and frequency, it is Candito’s view that more effective training for the lower body comes from work at a higher intensity compared to higher volume at an inadequate level of intensity.
 As such, the program is designed to incorporate 1-2 lower body days in any given week, with the option to add two optional exercises at the end of your lower body workout, such as explosive lower body exercises.
 Don't forget to check out Candito's YouTube channel for more tips and tricks on strength training!

 That certainly isn’t to say that one can go to town on upper body lifts and not expect a fair amount of fatigue.
 While the smaller range of motion of these lifts do often result in a more expeditious recovery period, the intensity and frequency trade off applies nonetheless.
-A greater number of upper body workouts per week will necessarily mean that you will have to modulate the intensity accordingly, or you risk overtraining and hampering your progress!
+A greater number of upper body workouts per week will necessarily mean that you will have to modulate the intensity accordingly, or you risk overtraining and hampering your progress with accessory work exercises!

 What lifestyle considerations should I take into account?

 Consume a meal with plenty of protein and carbohydrates a few hours prior to training, and ensure that you have a high-protein meal within hours after your workout to kickstart recovery and muscle growth.
 Make sure you get sufficient sleep to help with muscle recovery, which is especially important if you want to see progress on an intense routine such as the Candito workout split.